thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 The default text color is black.
 Color and transparency are easily adjusted using the _Title color_ parameter by clicking the colored circle and choosing the desired color for the title by moving the slider.
 The changed title appears on the top left of the Dashboard.

-{% include images-gallery.html imageCollection="title-on-dashboard" preview="false" %}
+{% include images-gallery.html imageCollection="title-on-dashboard" %}

 ### Dashboard Toolbar Settings